Rick's Daily Tips

 In fact, photos carried such weight that criminals often simply decided to confess to their crimes after being confronted with photographic evidence rather than try to plead their innocence.

 A person with strong Photoshop skills can take multiple photographs and combine them into a single composite image that is virtually indistinguishable from the real thing to the naked human eye.
+Even worse, scammers using AI can generate “photos” that were never even captured with a camera.

 In most cases a forensics expert can determine whether a photo has been faked or doctored, but the average person on the street cannot – and hiring a forensic expert can be quite expensive to say the least.